 4. Customer and sales data logging from CRM workflows

-A Google Sheets connector closes that gap by writing CRM workflow outputs directly into Sheets as each event occurs.
-Teams using platforms like Salesforce or Mekari Qontak for customer relationship management can route structured data from those systems into Sheets automatically, without anyone running exports or reconciling records between tools.
+A Google Sheets connector closes that gap by writing CRM workflow outputs directly into Sheets as each event occurs, with teams on platforms like Salesforce or Mekari Qontak able to route structured data into Sheets automatically without anyone running exports or reconciling records between tools.

 - Deal stage update workflows that log each pipeline movement to a Sheets tracker, including deal name, stage, owner, and estimated close date